Arion circumscriptus: Habitat and distribution

 Arion circumscriptus is most typical of broadleaved woods in temperate climates, occurring in the litter layer, under dead wood and under bark; it sometimes also occurs in other habitats of cultivated land, such as roadsides and waste ground.
 It is only occasional in gardens and not considered a pest.
 It occurs up to an altitude of 1300 m in Switzerland.

 The species is widespread and common across North-West, Central and Eastern Europe, including southern Scandinavia (naturally to 62° in Sweden, further north still in gardens; also in Iceland).
-To the east it occurs in the Ukraine and as far as the Vyatka river basin and north Caucasus in Russia.
+To the east it occurs in Ukraine and as far as the Vyatka river basin and north Caucasus in Russia.
 But it is absent in southern Europe (e.g. in the Iberian Peninsula and Greece; only present in northern part of Italy).
 In the Czech Republic re-identifications have led to it being considered much less common than once thought.
 In contrast, there has been a real decline in Austria, where it has been assessed as vulnerable.

 As an introduction, A. circumscriptus is widespread in the U.S.A. and Canada on both sides of the continent, spreading from gardens into natural habitats.